-SUMMARY: The United States Patent and Trademark Office (Office or USPTO) proposes new rules to implement the provisions of the Leahy-Smith America Invents Act that create a new transitional post-grant review proceeding for covered business method patents to be conducted before the Patent Trial and Appeal Board (Board).
-These provisions of the Leahy-Smith America Invents Act will take effect on September 16, 2012, one year after the date of enactment.
-These provisions and any regulations issued under these provisions will be repealed on September 16, 2020, with respect to any new petitions under the transitional program.
+SUMMARY: The United States Patent and Trademark Office (Office or USPTO) proposes a new rule to implement the provision of the Leahy-Smith America Invents Act that requires the Office to issue regulations for determining whether a patent is for a technological invention in a transitional post-grant review proceeding for covered business method patents.
+The provision of the Leahy-Smith America Invents Act will take effect on September 16, 2012, one year after the date of enactment.
+The provision and any regulations issued under the provision will be repealed on September 16, 2020, with respect to any new petitions under the transitional program.